The best garden is one that engages all your five basic senses – sight, sound, taste, touch, and smell.

-Easily grown in USDA zones 7 to 11, M. Jalapa is a small and tender bushy plant known for its large, colorful blooms with a sweet citrusy scent.
+Easily grown in USDA zones 7 to 11, M. Jalapa is a small and tender bushy plant known for its large, colorful blooms with sweet citrusy scent.

-Unlike most plants, the flowers of this Mirabilis species open in the late afternoon – hence, the common name four o’clock.
+Unlike most plants, the flowers of this Mirabilis species open in the late afternoon – hence, the common name is four o’clock.

 Many times, a single plant produces flowers in multiple colors, which further enhances the plant’s appeal.